ashishdoneriya/csetutorials.com-ssj/posts/rate-limiter-design-techniques.md

 Advantages of this approach -
 1. Strict max upperbound on requests rate.
+2. Can handle sudden spike in traffic at the edges of the windows.

 Drawbacks of this approach -
 1. We have to store timestamps of all the requests (memory consuming).
 2. Dropped requests are also counted in this approach and it will affect the user for the next 1 hour.

-**Way 2 - (Partial) Sliding window counter algorithm**
+**Approach 2 - (Partial) Sliding window counter algorithm**

 In this process, instead of directly storing the timestamp in the sorted set, we would round off the timestamp in minutes and we'll store no. of requests processed in that minute as value in the sorted set.

-Eg. Lets say the request arrives at 11:03:46 PM where 11 is the hour, 3 is the minute and 46 is the seconds.
-So instead of putting time stamp of 11:03:46 PM, we'll store timestamp of 11:03:00 PM ie. we will take floor value.
+Eg. Lets say the request arrives at 11:03:46:123 PM where 11 is the hour, 3 is the minute, 46 is the seconds and 123 is the milliseconds.
+So instead of putting time stamp of 11:03:46:123 PM, we'll store timestamp of 11:03:00:000 PM ie. we will take floor value.

-In previous approach ( Way 1), in sorted sets we were storing key and value both as timestamp, but in this approach the key will be floor of timestamp and value will be the count (requests processed in that minute).
+In previous approach ( Approach 1), in sorted sets we were storing key and value both as timestamp, but in this approach the key will be floor of timestamp and value will be the count (requests processed in that minute).

 1. Add a TTL (expiry time) to the set to autoclean memory.
 2. Execute the steps 3 and 4 atomically.